amberpixels/lostfield/readme.md

-# Go StickyFields
+# LostField

 A Go linter that ensures converter functions use all fields from both input and output structs, preventing "leaky" conversions where fields are accidentally omitted.

 ## What it does

-StickyFields analyzes converter functions (functions that transform one struct type to another) and reports when fields are missing from either:
+`lostfield` analyzes converter functions (functions that transform one struct type to another) and reports when fields are missing from either:
 - **Input fields** - fields that should be read but aren't
 - **Output fields** - fields that should be set but aren't